mindnektar/apollo-augmented-hooks/README.md

 #### inflateCacheData

 Default: `true`.
 Set to `false` if you wish to disable the cache inflation functionality.
+See [this guide on cache inflation](CACHE_INFLATION.md) for more information.

 #### pagination